Google Analytics Metrics Definitions In GA4 Versus Universal Analytics

 Definition: The average amount of engaged time a Returning User spends on your website or app for each day in the date range.

 Reporting Value: Returning User Engagement By Cohort gives you a visual representation of how a Returning User’s engagement with your site changes over time.
-Monitoring this metric will allow you to quickly find how many days it takes for your Returning Users to find what they’re looking for and convert or lose interest.
+Monitoring this metric in GA4 will allow you to quickly find how many days it takes for your Returning Users to find what they’re looking for and convert or lose interest.

 Formula: Engagement Time / Returning Users Who Visited Each Day In The Date Range